salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ### Accessibility

-The most common accessibility issue in LWC is related to id-referencing across shadow boundaries.
+The most common accessibility issue in LWC is related to id-referencing across shadow boundaries (e.g., an aria-describedby attribute that references an element outside of its shadow tree).
 The current workaround for this is to bypass the LWC engine's id-mangling by setting attributes dynamically, but such a workaround would not work in native Shadow DOM.

 ### Instrumentation